-The Mine Safety and Health Administration has imposed a fine of more than $10.8 million, the largest in agency history, following its investigation into the April 2010 explosion at the Upper Big Branch (UBB) mine, which was operated by Performance Coal Co., a subsidiary of Massey Energy Co.
 The investigation followed an explosion that killed 29 miners and injured two—the worst U.S. coal mining disaster in 40 years.
 A report concludes that Massey’s corporate culture was the root cause of the tragedy.
-MSHA has issued Massey and PCC 369 citations and orders, including an unprecedented 21 flagrant violations, which carry the most serious civil penalties available under the law.
+MSHA has issued Massey and PCC 369 citations and orders, including for an unprecedented 21 flagrant violations, which carry the most serious civil penalties available under the law.

 Secretary of Labor Hilda L. Solis, Solicitor of Labor M. Patricia Smith, MSHA Assistant Secretary Joseph A. Main and MSHA Administrator for Coal Kevin Stricklin met with families to share the agency’s findings.

 “The tragic explosion at Upper Big Branch left dozens of families without husbands, fathers, brothers and sons,” said Secretary Solis.
 “I made a pledge to the families of those we lost, and the entire mining community, to conduct the most complete and thorough investigation possible in order to find the cause of this disaster.
 The results of the investigation lead to the conclusion that PCC/Massey promoted and enforced a workplace culture that valued production over safety, and broke the law as they endangered the lives of their miners.
 By issuing the largest fine in MSHA’s history, I hope to send a strong message that the safety of miners must come first.”